 How can communities of color use technology to advance racial equity and access economic opportunity, health, and safety?

 All solutions selected for Solve’s five current Global Challenges will receive a $10,000 grant funded by Solve.
-Solver teams will be selected by a panel of cross-sector judges at Virtual Solve Challenge Finals on September 19, 2021.
+Solver teams will be selected by a panel of cross-sector judges.

 Robert Wood Johnson Foundation Prize